QuartermindGames/ape/docs/content_standards.md

 Any binary forms should use the same convention going forward.
 To avoid any conflicts, these should ideally be generated into an alternate root location.

-## Textures
+## Materials/Textures

+Ideally these should go under your `<project>/materials/` directory.
+In some circumstances you might find them under `<project>/textures/` instead, which is unfortunately due to a tooling limitation.
+That said, whenever possible, the former is preferable.

 APE Tech has support for a large range of different formats, that said we would recommend using industry standard formats such as the following.

 - PNG
 - TGA
 - DDS

-- GFX
+In future, per the cooking process, these will be converted into a .tex format.